tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Footer at the Bottom of the Page

-Learn how to create a footer that sticks to the bottom of the page, even if the content is short.
+Create a footer that sticks to the bottom of the page, even if the content is short.
 This snippet uses flexbox to ensure the footer stays at the bottom.

 ```html
 <!DOCTYPE html>